 Travel to the UNESCO World Heritage listed village, Shirakawago, famous for its traditional gassho-zukuri farmhouses, some of which are more than 250 years old.
 Try your hand at making traditional Japanese washi paper before continuing to Kanazawa, where you will visit the Nomura Samurai House.
 The garden inside the residence has a Japanese bayberry tree, which is over 400 years old and a meandering stream surrounded by ancient and strangely shaped rocks.

 This morning, wander through the beautiful Kenroku-en, one of the ‘Three Great Gardens of Japan', before strolling down the traditional Higashi Chaya Street.
+Get a feel for Japan's past and visit Ochaya Shima - a historical Geisha house.
 Sightseeing this morning will be approximately 3 hours.
 After lunch, drive 4 hours to Kyoto, Japan's ancient capital, check in to your hotel and enjoy dinner at a local restaurant,

-Kyoto was the capital for a thousand years; today it is the legacy of ancient Japan, full of tranquil temples, silk-clad geisha and sublime gardens.
-This morning visit the Ryoan-ji Temple complex which means 'temple of the peaceful dragon'.
-Next visit the famous Kinkaku-ji, a Zen temple known as the 'Golden Pavilion', the top two floors are completely covered in gold leaf.
-Head to a restored Japanese wooden townhouse for a traditional handicraft experience (such as origami) and to enjoy the rituals of a tea ceremony.
+Kyoto was capital for a thousand years; today it is the legacy of ancient Japan, full of tranquil temples, silk-clad geisha and sublime gardens.
+This morning, head to a restored Japanese wooden townhouse and try your hand at origami and enjoy the rituals of a tea ceremony.
+In the afternoon, visit Ryoanji Temple, which means 'temple of the peaceful dragon', and the famous Kinkakuji, a Zen temple known as the 'Golden Pavilion'.

 Visit the unforgettable Fushimi Inaritaisha Shrine, which features in the movie Memoirs of a Geisha.
 It is famous for its thousands of orange torii gates and is dedicated to Inari, the Shinto god of rice.
 Foxes are thought to be Inari’s messengers, and you will see many fox statues here.
 Later travel to Nara, a charming town virtually untouched by the ravages of modernity.
 Home to much early art and architecture, you will stroll through Nara Park to Todai-ji Temple, meeting the resident Sika deer en route, before exploring Isui-en Gardens.